 Certain PCC proposal types do not go through CIM.
 The CIM system does not handle proposals to create, modify, or discontinue academic units.
-Also, CIM should not be used for non-credit post-baccalaureate programs or creating linked programs with other universities.
+Also, CIM is not used for non-credit post-baccalaureate programs or creating linked programs with other universities.
 For information on submitting these types of proposals, please contact pcc-submissions@umd.edu.